You can transform our nation ... one family at a time!

 Praying for your child can be one of the most powerful ways to impact their minds and hearts.
 Know that God hears your prayers and will work in your son or daughter’s heart.
 Remember that God may not work in the way we expect, and things may take time.
 If you’re unsure where to start, there is a prayer you can say for your adult child below.

 Be a safe place for your son or daughter to share their doubts, thoughts, and feelings.
-Even if they don’t share your values, you can have respectful conversations and find common ground.
+Even if your adult children don’t share your values, you can have respectful conversations and find common ground.
 Remember that arguing and fighting with your adult child will only alienate them and may push them further from both you and a relationship with God.

 Practice being a good listener when conversing with your adult child who is deconstructing their faith.
 Try to see their point of view and understand where they are coming from.
 Having a good understanding of their thought process can help you respond and will facilitate deep conversations between you.
 Listening to your adult child will encourage them to listen to your insights and allow you to be open about your faith.